ternaustralia/TERN-Data-Skills/Workshops/FunGIS_2019/README.md

 install.packages(c("ggmap", "ggplot2", "gridExtra", "raster", "rasterVis", "RColorBrewer", "reshape2", "rgdal", "RStoolbox", "sp"))
 ```

 When installing 'ggmap' you might need to install the development version rather than the CRAN version (to avoid some bugs present in the package at the time that this tutorial was developed).
-In this case, you will need to previously install and use the 'devtools' library to intall the 'ggmap' package from GitHub.
+In this case, you will need to previously install and use the 'devtools' library to install the 'ggmap' package from GitHub.
 To do so use the following code.

 ```
 install.packages("devtools")